 Lori has been an early employee at companies such as CATS Software, Yelp, and Slide, which was acquired by Google.
 Lori then spent over seven years at YouTube and Google, working with the Video infrastructure, Infrastructure and Site Reliability Teams.
 Lori actively trains for marathons/triathlons, and loves spending time with her pets Rocco (a retired racer greyhound), and Coco and Sawyer, her two rescued cats.
 When not training or watching the Bachelor, she is reading about her favorite artists or planning to see them live.

-Deepthi is an experienced software developer and manager.
-She has worked for small, medium and large companies in the past and is enjoying her first foray into the Silicon Valley startup world.
+Deepthi is a Software Engineer at PlanetScale, where she focuses on open source Vitess development.
+In the past, she has built horizontally scalable supply chain solutions, and scalable mobile device management software.
+She is presently enjoying her first foray into the Silicon Valley startup world.
 She lives in Reno, Nevada and enjoys hiking the trails around Reno in her spare time.

 Abhi is a confused economist who enjoys writing backend code for various parts of PlanetScale's Vitess management software.
 Previously working for Lockheed Martin and the Department of Economics at UCSB, he holds theoretical and applied experience in data science, machine learning, and academic research.
 In his spare time he is a DJ, podcast host, and competitive Super Smash Bros. player.
 He particularly enjoys barrel-aged beer, good pour-overs, and unnecessarily spicy food.
 He is a staunch advocate of proper semicolon usage, Oxford commas and overused grammar jokes.